SmartArduino/IoT-System-on-OpenSource/README.md

 OpenSource-Hardware
 ===================

-SmartArduino is specializing in the open source hardware, like Arduino compatible boards, Raspberry pi, Beaglebone, Robotics, and Aircraft
+SmartArduino is specializing in the open source hardware, like Arduino compatible boards, Raspberry pi, Beaglebone, Robotics, and Aircraft.